drandreaskrueger/chainhammer/docs/polkadot.md

 #### troubleshooting with kubectl
 Especially when not working, this is useful to look deeper into it.
-Install `kubectl` (here Debian/ubuntu, but [see this](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for other systems):
+Install `kubectl`, here for Debian/Ubuntu (but [see this](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for other systems):
 ```
 sudo apt-get update && sudo apt-get install -y apt-transport-https
 curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add -